Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 * Green ellipse highlights read and write interfaces with same port names as used in kernel C/C++ description
 * Yellow ellipse highlights movement of co-efficients
-* Red ellipse highlights movement of input data from device memory to kernel and blocks within the transaction show different no. of burst that happened.
+* Red ellipse highlights movement of input data from device memory to kernel and blocks within the transaction show different number of burst that happened.
 * Blue ellipse highlights data movement from kernel to device memory in different bursts, by hovering mouse on these burst it displays a tooltip with burst statistics ( kernel, compute, start, stop, size, data rate etc.).

  You can also note that since IDCT coefficients and input data use same DDR memory bank and happen in non-overlapping fashion whereas output write operation has some overlap with device read operation because it uses a separate DDR memory bank.
 In next labs we will see maximizing this kind of overlap considerably improve application performance.